kihlberg/retry/README.md

 ## About

-Retry.js makes retry handling, with or without backoff a breeze.
+Retry.js makes retry handling, with or without backoff, a breeze.
 There's even support for Promises/A+ compatible tasks!

 ```javascript